 Your Appriasal & revalidation during the COVID crisis (UK)

 On 20th March 2020, NHS England/Improvement announced a suspension of all annual appraisals for doctors working in the NHS for the foreseeable future (at least until the end of September, in line with the GMC change in recommendation dates).
-Scotland, Wales and Northern Ireland and larger designated bodies, are expected to follow suit.
+Scotland, Wales, Northern Ireland and larger designated bodies are expected to follow suit.

 Some smaller designated bodies may choose to postpone their appraisals (rather than cancelling the appraisal for a whole year).
 Postponement is appropriate if it would be possible to facilitate appraisals for all doctors later in the appraisal year without putting undue pressure on the medical workforce.
 You should be notified of the situation in your designated body by your Responsible Officer.

 The Academy of Medical Royal Colleges has a good webpage with up to date information here – https://www.aomrc.org.uk/revalidation-cpd/appraisal-revalidation-during-covid-19/